For Parents and Carers

 We treat images and footage of children as sensitive information.

-We work with centres to:
+We also work with centres to:

 • Avoid posting information that clearly identifies a child's home address or daily schedule